transdigiware/blockchain/howto/ibp-console-join-network.md

    * Select `Org2 CA`, as this is the CA you used to register the peer identity.
    * Select the **Enroll ID** for the peer identity that you created for your peer from the drop-down list, `peer2`, and enter its associated **secret**, `peer2pw`.
    * Then, select `Org2 MSP` from the drop-down list
-   * The **TLS Certificate Signing Request (CSR) hostname** is an option available to advanced users who want specify a custom domain name that can be used to address the peer endpoint.
+   * The **TLS Certificate Signing Request (CSR) hostname** is an option available to advanced users who want to specify a custom domain name that can be used to address the peer endpoint.
 Custom domain names are not a part of this tutorial, so leave the **TLS CSR hostname** blank for now.
    * Click **Next**.
 7. The last side panel asks you to **Associate an identity** to make it the admin of your peer.
 For the purpose of this tutorial, make your organization admin, `Org2 MSP Admin`, the admin of your peer as well.
 It is possible to register and enroll a different identity with the `Org2 CA` and make that identity the admin of your peer, but this tutorial uses the `Org2 MSP Admin` identity.
 8. Review the summary and click **Add peer**.
 The **Edit configuration JSON** button allows you to override configuration settings for the peer.
 For this tutorial, the default settings are sufficient.
 See [Customizing a peer configuration](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-peer-create-json) to learn more about the options that are available.